everknow/decent-requirements/README.md

 ### CREATIVE COLLATERAL

-- The partners **SHOULD** implement deFi solutions for loans, backed by creative assets ("creative collateral") to enable additional sales.
+- The partners **SHOULD** implement defi solutions for loans, backed by creative assets ("creative collateral") to enable additional sales.
-- The partners **SHOULD** implement deFi solutions for loans, backed by creative asset securities.
+- The partners **SHOULD** implement defi solutions for loans, backed by creative asset securities.
 This will enable additional sales.
-- The partners **SHOULD** implement deFi solutions for speculation over a creative asset.
+- The partners **SHOULD** implement defi solutions for speculation over a creative asset.
-- The partners **SHOULD** implement deFi solutions for indexes of creative assets.
+- The partners **SHOULD** implement defi solutions for indexes of creative assets.
 - The partners **SHOULD** implement a risk management solution to provision for mitigations.
 - The partners **COULD** launch a community token backed by creative collateral to sustain its activities and the services it offers.
 Automatic and not.
 - The partners **COULD** support preferential trading with Edgeware and any chain within the partners sphere of influence.
 - The partners **COULD** trade its tokens on third party exchanges.
 - The partners **COULD** engage in promotional distribution strategies to drive adoption of its tokens.

+### COMMUNITY IP (LEGAL SUPPORT)

 ### MARKET